 What is the prognosis?

 Prognosis means the expected outcome of a disease.
-You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for any doctor to predict the exact course of the disease.
+You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease.
 Instead, your doctor can give you an idea about the general prognosis for people with the same type and stage of cancer.

 Discussing your prognosis and thinking about the future can be challenging and stressful.
 It may help to talk with family and friends.
 You can also call Cancer Council 13 11 20 if you need more information or emotional support.